Cortexophie/cortexophie.github.io/content/_index.md

       title: Contact
       subtitle:
       text: |-
-        Feel free to reach out to me.
+        Feel free to reach out to me using any of the options below.
       # Contact (add or remove contact options as necessary)
       # # Choose a map provider in `params.yaml` to show a map from these coordinates
       # coordinates: